 I had a long way to go and lots of adjustments to make, but realizing there must be a better way started me off in the right direction.

-The Three Rules for Talking with Your Elderly Parents
+The 3 Rules for Talking with Your Elderly Parents

-I found the following three rules extremely helpful when trying to effectively communicate with my Mom:
+I found the following three rules extremely helpful when trying to effectively communicate with Mom:

 Don’t say “Don’t you remember?”